Noeska/illegiblesemantics/projects/proj-2.md

 <a name="funeral"></a>
 ## Funeral Doom
 Funeral Doom is characterized by its sloooooow tempos -- slow even for Doom standards.
 The letters are spaced **miles apart** from each other so as to visually convey the sense of mind-numbing slowness.
-And because the music doesn't inspire anyone to come up a cool custom design, Funeral Doom bands often have to settle for a **wordmark** with maybe some **decorative curls**.
+And because the music doesn't inspire anyone to come up a cool custom design, Funeral Doom bands often have to settle for a **wordmark** with some **decorative curls** that are really only added to signal to the eyes that this or that letter is still very much part of the name and logo.
 ![Funeral Doom](..\assets\img\projects\proj-2\funeral.jpg)

 ##### Some Funeral Doom bands to check out: